-Michael Best Partners Luke DeMarte & Katrina Hull were quoted in Intellectual Property Magazine's article, "Reaction: Matal v Tam will 'open doors' to free speech challenges" on June 20, 2017.
+Michael Best Partner Luke DeMarte was quoted in Intellectual Property Magazine's article, "Reaction: Matal v Tam will 'open doors' to free speech challenges" on June 20, 2017.

 "A federal law forbidding the registration of ‘disparaging’ trademarks violates the First Amendment Free Speech Clause, the Supreme Court of the US (SCOTUS) held yesterday (19 June).